This is my interpretation of this ancient board game. Enjoy. To play again you need to re-load the page.

 Choose the path across the board.
 The first one has the most complexity, and the fourth one is what I saw someone else had implemented.
 I suspect the first one (or perhaps the second one) was the official one, partly because the "Extra Turn" tile occurs every 4 squares and the first two paths make use of this throughout.
 The fourth one is the least likely to have been the official path through the board.
 This one leaves me with no good explanation for the unique tile at the exit for the second path.

 Choose the options associated with the different tiles.
 This is where the next level of complexity arises.
 A very simple game for beginners could be played by removing all these options.

 Land on this tile and receive an additional turn.
 If you roll 4 repeatedly, you can traverse the entire board (full path); of course, the chance of doing this is (1/16)^6.
-Or 0.000006% (The Sumerians did like the number 6!)
+Or 0.000006% (or in scientific or engineering notation 6e-6 the Sumerians did like the number 6!)

 Stack up to four of the same colour on this tile.
 This appears to be the meaning of the image on the tile.
 Whatever colour gets to this tile first may claim it for that colour until they move off and let the opponent occupy the square.
 As a variant; having only one piece on this tile may or may not be safe from attack, but two or more are always safe.

 Stack up to four of either colour on this tile.
 It's possible to detain an opponent on this tile, as only the top piece may move.

 A promoted piece on this tile is safe from any attack.
 This unique piece looks to me like the place where the player leaves the board, but it could have other meaning.